Assigning a Task

 Assigning Translation Lists

-If assigning Translation Lists, you can select specific Modes to complete.
+When assigning a Translation List, you can select specific Modes to complete.
 If you’d prefer students to focus on specific skills (like speaking), it can be helpful to narrow this down.
 Find information about available modes here.

 Assigning Smart Lessons

 Click Assign Specific Sections and untick any sections to remove them.
 Use this to reduce the time to complete or remove content you aren’t ready to cover yet.
 See specific instructions here.

 For Peer Review you will need to choose the Extended Response questions students will review.
 Click Choose Peer Review questions to select which questions to include, then set your feedback options.
 Check out our Peer Review guide here for specific steps.

 Peer Review begins after students finish working on a task.
 Students are prompted to see how their classmates approached questions, and give and receive constructive feedback on those questions.